What do my teeth have to do with my fertility?

 And flossing is especially vital for gum health.
 LINK dental floss

-Still, there will be cases where flossing won't be enough.
+Still, there will be cases where flossing will not be enough.
 This is especially true for those who have already developed gum disease.
 In these cases, benefits can be obtained with the use of hydrotherapy toothbrushes or interdental brushes.

-It is worth reviewing with the hygienist the way in which we brush our teeth.
-We can get surprised at how wrong we could have been for a long time.
-Similarly, the use of dental floss has its technique and its secrets.
+It doesn't hurt to review the way we brush our teeth with the hygienist.
+We may be surprised at how wrong we could have been for a long time.
+In the same way, the use of dental floss has its technique and its secrets.
 Let yourself be advised by professionals for a more effective cleaning.

 Rinse whenever possible.

-If you are not in the habit of brushing your teeth after each meal, rinsing with water after meals can be interesting.
-This habit reduces the inflammation of the gums and the risk of suffering from cavities.
+If you are not in the habit of brushing your teeth after each meal, rinsing with water after meals may be interesting.
+This habit reduces gum inflammation and the risk of cavities.
 LINK rinse

-In case there are already deep pockets of tissue in the gums, even the most demanding cleaning at home will not be enough.
+If there are already deep pockets of tissue in the gums, not even the most demanding of home cleanings will be enough.

-In the case of periodontitis, bacteria accumulate within these deep pockets and, over time, is what leads to the deterioration of the jaw and even tooth loss.
+In case of periodontitis, bacteria accumulate within these deep pockets and, over time, this is what leads to deterioration of the jaw and even tooth loss.

-If this is the case, the last recommendation would be to schedule fertility treatments at least a few weeks after having some type of deep dental cleaning.
-Early research has found that deep dental cleanings, specifically cleanings intended to treat periodontal disease, may cause a temporary increase in immune activity.
+If this is the case, the last recommendation would be to schedule fertility treatments at least a few weeks after having had to undergo some type of deep dental cleaning.
+Preliminary research has found that deep dental cleanings, specifically cleanings intended to treat periodontal disease, may cause a temporary increase in immune activity.

-The researchers are concerned that this may negatively affect the success of fertility treatment.
-If it is necessary to carry out some type of X-ray test to know the extent of bone deterioration, it is always more recommended that it be done before becoming pregnant.
+Researchers are concerned that this could negatively affect the success of fertility treatment.
+If it is necessary to perform some type of X-ray test to determine the extent of bone deterioration, it is always more advisable to do so before becoming pregnant.

-The reality is that maintaining good oral hygiene doesn't just make you more kissable.
+The reality is that maintaining good oral hygiene not only makes it more kissable.
 It is also healthier in general, and more favorable when trying to get pregnant.

 It may interest you